Parametric Operator Inference to Simulate the Purging Process in Semiconductor Manufacturing: Numerical Results

-The velocity components, however, exhibit relatively high errors, as shown in Figures~\ref{fig:contour_y_velocity} and~\ref{fig:contour_radial_velocity}.
+The velocity components, however, exhibit relatively high errors, as shown in Fig.~\ref{fig:contour_y_velocity} and~\ref{fig:contour_radial_velocity}.
 In particular, the y-directional and radial velocities show maximum pointwise errors of~$18.64\%$ and~$20.01\%$, respectively.
 This case corresponds to the parameter combination~$(\mu_p, \mu_q)=(0.56, 0.95)$, which produces the highest average error of~$9.32\%$ across pressure, temperature, y-velocity, and radial velocity, indicating that the velocity errors are the dominant contributors to this overall error.
-To analyze more in detail, the comparison between Figures~\ref{fig:contour_FOM_y_vel} and~\ref{fig:contour_ROM_y_vel} shows that the ROM accurately captures the overall direction of the y-velocity of the purging flow.
-However, the error contours in Figure~\ref{fig:contour_ERROR_y_vel} highlight the difference in magnitude between the FOM and ROM predictions, with a maximum error of 18.64\% near the chamber outlet at the final time step ($t=1s$).
-Similarly, Figures~\ref{fig:contour_FOM_radial_vel} and~\ref{fig:contour_ROM_radial_vel} demonstrate that the ROM captures the overall pattern of the radial velocity field.
-However, Figure~\ref{fig:contour_ERROR_radial_vel} shows that the errors increase toward the edge of the wafer surface at $t=1s$.
+To analyze more in detail, the comparison between Figs.~\ref{fig:contour_FOM_y_vel} and~\ref{fig:contour_ROM_y_vel} shows that the ROM accurately captures the overall direction of the y-velocity of the purging flow.
+However, the error contours in Fig.~\ref{fig:contour_ERROR_y_vel} highlight the difference in magnitude between the FOM and ROM predictions, with a maximum error of 18.64\% near the chamber outlet at the final time step ($t=1s$).
+Similarly, Figs.~\ref{fig:contour_FOM_radial_vel} and~\ref{fig:contour_ROM_radial_vel} demonstrate that the ROM captures the overall pattern of the radial velocity field.
+However, Fig.~\ref{fig:contour_ERROR_radial_vel} shows that the errors increase toward the edge of the wafer surface at $t=1$s.
 From a practical perspective, accurate predictions of flow fields in the specific region that directly impacts particle contamination are especially important.
 During the PECVD process, after the plasma is deactivated, particles are carried by the purging flow.
 Since the level of contamination is determined by the amount of particles deposited on the wafer surface, the flow dynamics directly above the wafer surface are critical for particle contamination control.
-Thus, we define the monitor location as the $xz$-plane positioned 1~mm above the wafer surface (see~Figure~\ref{fig:monitor_location}), as this region is most susceptible to particle contamination and therefore most critical for prediction accuracy.
+Thus, the monitor plane is defined as the $xz$-plane at the height of 1\text{mm} above the wafer surface (see~Fig.~\ref{fig:monitor_location}), as this region is most susceptible to particle contamination and therefore most critical for prediction accuracy.